chef/knife-ec2/DOC_CHANGES.md

 ### `--primary-eni` option

-Specify a pre-existing eni to use when building the instance.
+Specify a pre-existing ENI for primary interface when building the instance.